 Charlotte Mason Complete Homeschool Printable Planner

-Born through a need to plan our homeschool more effeciently and to make sure that I had a way to track our hours, subjects, and progress, I am delighted with how efficient, on track, and lovely the planning of our homeschool has become!
+So how did I finally fix my scheduling woes?
+I knew I needed a way to track our hours, subjects, and progress.
+After creating the planner, I am delighted with how efficient, on track, and lovely the planning of our homeschool has become!

 *Please note that this is a digital product.
 You will receive a PDF download upon completion of purchase.
 No physical product will be received.*

-- A child evaluation sheet with spots for strengths, areas that need work, a scripture to pray for your child, and a place to record your favorite part of the child’s personality
+- A child evaluation sheet with spots for jotting down strengths, areas that need improvement, scripture to pray, and a place to record favorite things about your child

 - A field trip record page

-- A 10 easy meals page for quick reference on busy weeks
+- A “10 Easy Meals” page for quick reference on the busiest days

 - A printable art picture page containing the “I am, I can, I ought, I will” motto from Charlotte Mason’s schools (I used this for the cover of my planner)